aditya02acharya/homepage/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Research Fellow at the [Institute of Applied Health Research](https://www.birmingham.ac.uk/research/applied-health/index.aspx), University of Birmingham.
-My current area of research is in the applications of AI in clinical decision making.
+I am a Research Fellow at the University of Birmingham.
+My current area of research is multi-agent reinforcement learning and human-machine teaming, and I collaborate with the Alan Turing Institute (ATI) and Army Research Labs (ARL).

 Previously, I was a [FCAI](https://fcai.fi/) postdoctoral researcher, working in the field of Human–Computer Interaction (HCI), in the Media Labs Group (led by Prof. Perttu Hämäläinen) and [User Interfaces Group](https://userinterfaces.aalto.fi/) (led by Prof. Antti Oulasvirta) at Aalto University.